grafana/k6-docs/src/data/markdown/docs/03 cloud/06 Billing & User Menu/03 Billing.md

 ## Background

-The billing allows you to manages things such as billing address, VAT numbers, payment methods and receipts.
+The Billing menu allows you to manage things such as billing address, VAT numbers, payment methods and receipts.
 This menu is only accessible to Account Owners and Admins.
-The billing menu can be accessed by clicking on the Account Menu -> `Billing`
+The Billing menu can be accessed by clicking on the Account Menu -> `Billing`

 ## Billing Information